joe-speedboat/workshop.ansible/10 vCenter Inventory.md

 # Ansible vCenter Inventory
 Since Inventory brings the Ansible targets to the playbooks, Inventory should always be up to date.
-Ansible would not be that popular if it would not bring a solution that brings ZEN to the inventory by calling the vCenter API.
+Ansible would not be that popular if it would not bring a solution that enables ZEN to the inventory by calling the vCenter API.

 https://galaxy.ansible.com/community/vmware
 https://cloudautomation.pharriso.co.uk/post/vmware_filter_tags/